Virginia Byers 1927 - 2020 - Obituary

 In addition to her parents and husband, Virginia was preceded in death by her son-in-law, William E. Harrod; brothers, Lee, Wayne and Randall Herron; sisters, Frances Herron and Shirley Allman and sister-in-law, Ann Murphy.

-Funeral services will be held 2 p.m., Tuesday, June 16, 2020, in the Garrett-Cardaras Funeral Home, 201 W. High St., McArthur.
+Funeral services will be held 2 p.m., Tuesday, June 16, in the Garrett-Cardaras Funeral Home, 201 W. High St., McArthur, with the Rev. Jim Taylor officiating.
 Interment will be in Mt.
 Zion Cemetery, McArthur.
 Friends may call at the funeral home on Tuesday, from 11 a.m. until the time of the service.

 The family suggests memorial contributions be made in memory of Virginia Byers to the McArthur VFW Post #5299, 401 Veterans Memorial Drive, McArthur, Ohio 45651.